AmbrogioMB/INN_IJOC/README.md

 - `test_inn_i_j.csv`
     for every network of the ensemble, some infos about gap, time, etc., are collected
 - `test_inn_i_j_weights.csv`
-    for every network of the ensemble, the weights distribution is collected
+    for every network of the ensemble, the weights distribution is collected.

-The last file, `test_inn.csv`, contains results on accuracy and label statuses
+The last file, `test_inn.csv`, contains results on accuracy and label statuses.